UPDATED SINCE ORIGINAL POST TO INCLUDE NEW TIPS FOR THE SOUTHERN CALIFORNIA FIRES OF 2018.

 I have been treating multiple cases since last week of people being affected by the bad air quality because of the Southern California fires we're dealing with, with my patients' worsening of their allergies, asthma, and sinus congestions, eczema, chapped lips and dry skin.

-Air purifiers and nasal sprays are also very helpful to keep the sinuses clear and moist.
+HEPA filtered fir purifiers and nasal sprays are also very helpful to keep the sinuses clear and moist.
 I like Xlear.
 Keeping the sinuses moist helps prevent broken skin, which is a cause for irritants and infections to enter the body.

 Stay well hydrated.
 If your skin feels dry or you have chapped lips, your body is really thirst, so drink more than you think you need.
+Consider not just water, but soups, as these are complete meals

 Use a humidifier during these dry nights, and it's an overall good idea to use one during the Fall and Winter season as the air naturally gets dry, and worsens due to heater use in the house.
 If the bad quality air is affecting your family strongly, also consider doing facials steams with eucalyptus essential oil to protect the sinuses and lungs.

 If any of you are significantly feeling the effects of the ash, soot and general bad air quality, use mask N100 or N95.
 You can find them at hardware stores or paint shops.
 This tip is from the same friend who suffered through the Sonoma fires.
+Kid size N95 masks are available; I’ve found them on Amazon.
+Consider getting these for your immuno-compromised children and asthmatic children, but do keep an eye on them because breathing through a mask is still work and may make some kids have difficulty breathing.
+I would use these only if you have to be outdoors for a reason.
+The best tip really is to keep kids indoors.

 Consider getting cupping done to help open the chest and sinuses.
 You can also purchase facial cups made of silicone to gently cup the sinuses, neck, cheeks and forehead to support sinus drainage, both for yourself or your children.
+I offer quick 30-min cupping sessions so for those with time constraints, it’s a quick in and out but you’ll leave feeling a whole lot better and your chest breathing deeper and expansively.
+I also sell these facial cups at the office.

 Tips for eczema sufferers